modular-magician/terraform-provider-google-beta/website/docs/r/dialogflow_cx_intent.html.markdown

 - - -

+* `name` -
+  (Optional)
+  The unique identifier of the intent.
+You should not be setting it most of the time.
+  Setting it to the special value `00000000-0000-0000-0000-000000000000` marks this resource as the [Default Welcome Intent](https://cloud.google.com/dialogflow/cx/docs/concept/intent#welcome).
+When you create an agent, a Default Welcome Intent is created automatically.
+The Default Welcome Intent cannot be deleted; deleting the corresponding `google_dialogflow_cx_intent` resource does nothing to the underlying GCP resources.
+  Setting it to the special value `00000000-0000-0000-0000-000000000001` marks this resource as the [Default Negative Intent](https://cloud.google.com/dialogflow/cx/docs/concept/intent#negative).
+When you create an agent, a Default Negative Intent is created automatically.
+The Default Negative Intent cannot be deleted; deleting the corresponding `google_dialogflow_cx_intent` resource does nothing to the underlying GCP resources.
+  Format: projects/<Project ID>/locations/<Location ID>/agents/<Agent ID>/intents/<Intent ID>.

 * `training_phrases` -
   (Optional)
   The collection of training phrases the agent is trained on to identify the intent.